• Skip to primary navigation

 • 💬 Comments

-• Soft, steaming dinner rolls that are done, start to finish in 30 minutes means you can have them almost every night!
+• Soft, fluffy, and piping hot dinner rolls are done, start to finish, in 30 minutes.

-• These foolproof homemade rolls are so quick and easy that you can have them anytime.
+• These foolproof homemade rolls are so quick and easy that you can have them anytime - even busy weeknights.

 There is just something so special about homemade rolls, warm and fragrant out of the oven, with a soft pat of melted butter glistening over the top.